 Students wishing to obtain training for a specific vocation may apply to attend the Lawrence County Career and Technical Center.
-A representative from the Career and Technical Center visits each year to inform ninth grade students of the opportunities available at the Career and Technical Center.
+A representative from the Career and Technical Center visits each year to inform ninth-grade students of the opportunities available at the Career and Technical Center.
+In addition to this visit, all ninth-grade students attend a tour of the Lawrence County Career and Technical Center.
 Students who are interested apply through our school's guidance office.
 Admittance to the Career and Technical Center is based on interest, attitude, academic record, discipline, attendance, and citizenship.
 Parent/Guardian permission is required for admission.
 Students who wish to return from the Career and Technical Center may only do so after completing at least one semester at the Career Center.

-Students attend the Career and Technical Center full time in grades 10, 11, and 12.
+Students attend the Career and Technical Center full-time in grades 10, 11, and 12.
 Career and Technical Center students are eligible to take part in our school's athletic and related programs.
 The Career and Technical Center issues the student a high school diploma, and in addition, students will receive a certificate of satisfactory completion of the vocational shop course taken.

-The 2022 - 2023 Vocational Courses offered by the Lawrence County Career and Technical Center are:
+The 2024 - 2025 Vocational Courses offered by the Lawrence County Career and Technical Center are:

 Auto Technology

 Collision Repair

 Welding

-Gas & Oil
+Oil & Gas

 Construction Trades

 Electrical Occupations

 Machine Tool Technology

 Health Assistant

 Cosmetology

-Computer and Office Technology
+Computer, Office, and Technology

 Veterinary Assistant

-Commercial and Advertising Art
+Commercial Art

 Restaurant Trades

+Service Occupations